 Included here is a protocol for performing software engineering systematic reviews that give a procedure outline that could apply to other engineering disciplines.
 Following that are some sample engineering-related systematic reviews (which don't necessarily show the rigor of the protocol).

 This isn't an SR but is a sample of the type of query run on a database to obtain a set of relevant articles.

 Systematic Review Process

 Systematic Reviews (SRs) were developed in the health care field, arising from the move to advance patient care with Evidence Based Medicine.
 The utility of SRs in distilling the results of hundreds of research studies in order to establish best practices is now recognized in fields outside of medicine.
 Software engineering was one of the first engineering disciplines to take up the methodology and remains the leader so far as engineering goes.

-At this time the librarians at Health Sciences Library who are trained in doing SRs are booked will into the future and do not have capacity to take on new jobs.
-They are developing a research guide on this subject for individuals who want to do an SR, and a link to it will be posted here when it is available.
+At this time the librarians at Health Sciences Library who are trained in doing SRs are booked well into the future and do not have capacity to take on new jobs.
+They have created a College of Medicine SR Information Guide, which offers more detailed assistance for doing Systematic and Scoping Reviews.